 The validity of the central economic logic informing these reforms takes on additional policy significance in the context of responses at the level of the European Union (EU) and individual member states to the 2008 economic crises and the related sovereign debt one that commenced in 2010.
 Thus, while exhibiting some variation across member states, these have been marked by deregulatory labour market actions, notably in those Eurozone economies where strategies of ‘internal devaluation have been pursued’ (Armingeon and Baccaro, 2012; Barnard, 2012; Heyes, 2011 and 2013; Meardi, 2011).
 This commonality of response can be seen to be reflective of the emphasis the EU has placed since the 1990s on improving productivity and competiveness via supply side reforms, a focus apparent most notably in the European Employment and Lisbon Strategies (Ball, 2001; Goetschy, 1999).
 An emphasis that can in turn be noted to itself reflect the influence of policies of labour market liberalisation promulgated by bodies like the OECD (1994) and World Bank (2008) (see e.g. Casey, 2004).

 These policies remain politically controversial, as the ongoing debates between the social partners over how far the flexicurity policy of the European Commission encompasses a focus on ‘job’, as opposed to ‘employment’, security illustrates (see e.g. Heyes, 2013).
 Meanwhile, there remains considerable uncertainty as to whether labour regulation does in fact serve to hinder employment growth and economic performance more generally, with the result that it remains very much open to question how far the deregulatory policies advocated by policymakers are empirically supported.
 Indeed, the OECD itself has published contradictory conclusions on the issue.
-For example, on the basis of a 2006 reassessment of its 1994 jobs strategy the OECD concluded that ‘there is evidence that too- strict [employment protection] legislation [EPL] will hamper labour mobility, reduce the dynamic efficiency employment of the economy and restrain job creation’ (OECD, 200612).
+For example, on the basis of a 2006 reassessment of its 1994 jobs strategy the OECD concluded that ‘there is evidence that too strict [employment protection] legislation [EPL] will hamper labour mobility, reduce the dynamic efficiency employment of the economy and restrain job creation’ (OECD, 2006: 212).
 Yet in the assessment referred to it is noted that ‘the impact of EPL and union density on unemployment are statistically insignificant’ and that there was support for the view that ‘in centralised/coordinated bargaining systems, unions and employers are able to internalise the adverse employment consequences of excessive wage claims’ (2006: 212).

 Against this background of apparent international policy consensus, but empirical uncertainty, the present paper therefore sets out to further test empirically the view that a comparatively limited approach to employment protection is conducive to enhanced economic competitiveness.
 More specifically, it provides an empirical analysis aimed at exploring whether the performance of UK manufacturing firms in terms of labour productivity has been superior to those in three comparable countries, France, Germany and Sweden, which have more extensive systems of employment protection.